-Indicate the Yy Letter Card.
+Indicate Letter Card Yy.
 Say: This is the letter Yy.
 (Children repeat, Y.) One Y is uppercase and one y is lowercase, but both letters are Yy.
 The letter Yy stands for /y/ (y sound).
 Each time I touch the letter Yy, say /y/.
 Touch the Letter Card several times, quickly and slowly, as children say /y/.
-Grandmother